Western allies agree 5G security guidelines, warn of outside influence

 Neither China nor Huawei were invited to the event, although participants said no country or company was being singled out.

-Western concerns about Huawei center on China’s 2017 National Intelligence Law, stating that Chinese “organizations and citizens shall, in accordance with the law, support, cooperate with, and collaborate in national intelligence work.”
+Some western countries’ concerns about Huawei center on China’s 2017 National Intelligence Law, stating that Chinese “organizations and citizens shall, in accordance with the law, support, cooperate with, and collaborate in national intelligence work.”

-Huawei was not immediately available for comment on Friday.
-On Thursday, it had said it hoped the gathering would seek a more scientific and “unemotive” way of approaching technology.
-It said it supported standards based on “facts and evidence”.
+EU members have until the end of June to assess cybersecurity risks related to 5G, leading to a bloc-wide assessment by Oct.
+1. Using this, EU countries would then have to agree measures to mitigate risks by the end of the year.

+Huawei said it was ready to work with regulators and other stakeholders on creating effective rules.

 The final document looked at the impact of 5G on policy, technology, economy and security, with general recommendations on how best to mitigate potential risks.